thierrymarianne/speaking-about-symfony2-docker-vagrant/README.md

     curl -XGET http://127.0.0.1

+## Build and run containers using fig

+### Using vagrant

+    # After having provisioned the same box used in the context of using the shell script above
+    vagrant ssh

+    sudo /bin/bash -c 'cd /vagrant/build/fig && fig up'

 ## FAQ

 **Provisioning with puppet might fail when the project directory can not be shared for some reason.**